ibm-cloud-docs/codeengine/configmap-secret.md

 A secret provides a method to include sensitive configuration information, such as passwords or SSH keys, to your deployment.
 By referencing values from your secret, you can decouple sensitive information from your deployment to keep your app or job portable.
 Anyone who is authorized to your project can also view your secrets; be sure that you know that the secret information can be shared with those users.
 Secrets contain information in key-value pairs.

 Since secrets and configmaps are similar entities (except secrets are stored more securely), the way you interact and work with secrets and configmaps is also similar.

+In {{site.data.keyword.codeengineshort}}, secrets that are used to store simple name-value pairs are called *generic* secrets.
+In contrast, secrets that store information about how to authenticate to a container registry are called [registry access secrets (`imagePullSecret`)](/docs/codeengine?topic=codeengine-plan-image).
+Secrets that store information about how to access and authenticate to a Git repostory are called [Git repository access secrets](/docs/codeengine?topic=codeengine-code-repositories#create-code-repo-console).

 ## Creating configmaps
 {: #configmap-create}